Zacks: Zalando Se (ZLNDY) Receives Consensus Rating of “Buy” from Brokerages

-Zalando Se (NASDAQ:ZLNDY) has been assigned an average broker rating score of 2.00 (Buy) from the two brokers that cover the stock, Zacks Investment Research reports.
-One investment analyst has rated the stock with a hold rating and one has given a strong buy rating to the company.
+Zalando Se (NASDAQ:ZLNDY) has been given a consensus broker rating score of 2.00 (Buy) from the two analysts that provide coverage for the stock, Zacks Investment Research reports.
+One analyst has rated the stock with a hold recommendation and one has issued a strong buy recommendation on the company.

-Separately, Zacks Investment Research downgraded shares of Zalando Se from a “hold” rating to a “sell” rating in a research report on Saturday, January 21st.
+Separately, Zacks Investment Research downgraded shares of Zalando Se from a “buy” rating to a “hold” rating in a research note on Thursday, January 12th.

 Get a free copy of the Zacks research report on Zalando Se (ZLNDY)